kyReid/Write-Ups/OverTheWire_Bandit.md

 UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ
 ```

-Flag: UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ

-**Additional Research**
+**Side Note**
-I looked at other sources for how they got the flag and noticed that information in the cronjob_bandit24.sh script can be used to execute a command.Using the following script and updating privileges using `chmod 777 [script filename]`
+I looked at other sources for how they got the flag and noticed that information in the *cronjob_bandit24.sh* script can be used to execute a cmd.
+I used the cmd shown below and updating privileges using `chmod 777 [script filename]`.

 ```bash
 #!/bin/bash